kanaria69/Mainecoco/README.md

-## Want to hear my pizza joke?
-Never mind, it's too cheesy.
+## Why does Superman get invited to dinners?
+Because he is a Supperhero.